csc-training/summerschool/README.md

 | 13:00 | Exercises
 | 15:00 | Refreshments (available until 17:00)
 | 15:30 | Exercises
-| 16:00 | Outdoor activity: Boating at the lake
+| 16:00 | Outdoor activity: Boating at the lake (meetup at the Hotel lobby)
-| 19:00 | Special dinner and farewell party
+| 19:00 | Special dinner and farewell party in room Hopeapaju

 ### Day 10, Thu 2.7.